thadanipaarth/Generic-Prognostics-Simulator/README.md

 The project poster can be viewed [here](./Project_Poster.pdf) and demo video of the application can be viewed [here](https://youtu.be/w2jPJMDxUsw).

 <ins><strong>NOTE:</strong> This repository only contains demo application displaying the functionality using sample documents.
 The final application is yet to be made Open-Source.
-However, the technologies used and user-interface will remain the same.
+However, the functionality and user-interface will remain the same.
 Stay updated for the same!</ins>

 ### Directory Overview
 1. [main.py](./main.py) contains the backend of the application. '/enter' route is used for running the model and fetching the required readings, other roots are self-explainatory.
 Refer [main.py](./main.py) for further information.